7 Match Taxonomic Names

 R script for attaching Taxon Lists to ID Lists:

-If you are familiar enough with R, you can use the merge function to attach the two lists to your data.
-We provide a short example of how to use this function below.
+function to attach the two lists to your data.
+See a short example of how to use this function below.

 #Generate example data table with species occurences, for this example we will only have one column with the scientificName